Tempting Tangerine: 1978 Super Beetle Convertible Project: Sold!

-Driving and maintaining a Volkswagen Beetle through much of my undergraduate career gave me the Bug (sorry, pun intended) to work on my cars that continues to this day.
+Driving and maintaining a Volkswagen Beetle through much of my undergraduate career gave me the Bug (sorry, pun intended) to work on my cars that continue to this day.
 As long as I don’t have to rely on the car for daily transport, I’d love to have a Beetle convertible in my driveway as there is nothing I can’t fix on my own.
-Consequently, every time I see ads such as the one for this 1978 Super Beetle Convertible listed yesterday here on Craigslist in Edison, New Jersey I find myself trying to figure out how to make room for it in my garage.
+Consequently, every time I see ads such as the one for this 1978 Super Beetle Convertible listed on Craigslist in Edison, New Jersey I find myself trying to figure out how to make room for it in my garage.
 The current caretaker is asking $5,000 for their non-running example and a check of the Hagerty Insurance Online Valuation Tool confirms this private seller has Super Beetle priced $4,000 less than the below the current #4 “Fair” (Daily Driver) estimate of $8,900.
-If you are serious about buying this Bug, you can start the conversation by calling the seller at (732) 977 8196 and when you do, please remember to mention you saw their listing featured here on GuysWithRides.com.

 By the mid-1970s, increasing safety and emissions regulations were beginning to take their toll on the air-cooled Type I designed during the 1930s.
 For 1975, the 1600 cc engine in Japanese and North American markets received Bosch L-Jetronic fuel injection, rather than the D-Jetronic system formerly used in the VW Type 3 and Type 4.
 The injected engine received a new muffler and in California a catalytic converter.
 This necessitated a bulge in the rear apron under the rear bumper and replaced the distinctive twin “pea shooter” tailpipes with a single offset pipe, making injected models identifiable at a glance.
 Five Mile Per Hour bumper-equipped North American models retained fender-top front indicators and “Fuel Injection” badge replaced the classic “Volkswagen” script on the engine lid of all North American Beetles.